GluuFederation/docs-ce-prod/3.0.2/source/integration/testShib2.md

 # Test Gluu Server with TestShib2

-Here in this documentation we are showing how we can test Gluu Server with TestShib2.
-Please note that, you need to install 'Shibboleth IDP' in your Gluu server while running setup.py script.
+TestShib2 is a testing service intended for new installations of Shibboleth.
+In this documentation we will show how to test the Gluu Server with TestShib2.
+Please note that, during installation of the Gluu Server you will need to have installed the 'Shibboleth IDP' in while running the `setup.py` script.

 ## TestShib2 configuration: part 1